(aka Sharon Carter) is a Marvel Comics

 - Roaring Rampage of Revenge: Upon her reintroduction in the mid-90s, she became focused on killing Nick Fury herself to get revenge for the aforementioned betrayal.

 - Someone to Remember Him By: She discovered she was pregnant to Captain America, just following his death in Civil War.

 - Spy Catsuit: The catsuit is the basic uniform for agents in the spy agency SHIELD, for men and women.
 Besides the standard black uniform, Sharon also uses a white uniform tailored for her.

-- Strong Family Resemblance: With her sister/aunt/great-aunt Peggy.
+- Strong Family Resemblance: With her elderly aunt Peggy when she was younger.

 - Took a Level in Badass: Under Mark Waid she became a hardcore mercenary/free agent.

 - Woman in White: She's now taken to wearing white spy outfits for missions in recent appearances.